Submitty/submitty.github.io/_docs/sysadmin/installation/system_customization.md

 ## Increasing the max number of files that can be uploaded at once

 By default, PHP only allows 20 files to be uploaded at a time.
-To change this limit, edit:
+This limit is probably sufficient, but to change this limit, edit:

 ```
 /etc/php/7.4/fpm/php.ini